Sabir-Ali-Mondal/Frontend-AI/README.md

    - Users can navigate through pages of training data entries.

 7. **Training Data Installation**:
-   - Users can install predefined training data and dictionary data from specified URLs.
+   - Users can install predefined training data and dictionary data from specified URLs. [ Use github Cloud ]
    - Training data is cached in local storage for faster subsequent loading.

 8. **Arithmetic and Expression Evaluation**:
    - The chatbot can evaluate arithmetic expressions, including percentages, factorials, and power calculations.

-9. **Grammar Fixing**:
-   - The chatbot can attempt to fix grammatical errors in user inputs using the `compromise` library.

-10. **Fuzzy Similarity Matching**:
+9. **Fuzzy Similarity Matching**:
    - The chatbot uses fuzzy similarity matching to find the best responses from the training data based on user input.

-11. **Clipboard Operations**:
+10. **Clipboard Operations**:
    - Functions to paste text from the clipboard and clear existing text before pasting.

-Overall, this HTML file provides a comprehensive front-end interface for an AI chatbot with various functionalities for user interaction, training data management, and JSON data handling.
+Overall, this App provides a comprehensive front-end interface for an AI chatbot with various functionalities for user interaction, training data management, and JSON data handling.